It's undoubtedly one of the most memorable moments in basketball history.

 — J.A.
 Adande (@jadande) June 6, 2015

-But don’t think Lue is a total Scrooge about the play.
-He did pose with this guy.
+But don't think Lue is a total Scrooge about the play.
+He did pose for a picture with a guy wearing the iconic moment on a shirt and did get a nice paycheck from the Wizards, thanks to Iverson.